-22. A new GEBCO 15 arc-second global grid, GEBCO\2019, was published in March 2019.
-This is the first GEBCO grid produced in cooperation with the Nippon Foundation-GEBCO Seabed 2030 Project.
+22. A new GEBCO 15 arc-second global grid, GEBCO_2020, was published in June 2020.
+This is the second GEBCO grid produced in cooperation with the Nippon Foundation-GEBCO Seabed 2030 Project.
 The grid uses as a 'base' Version 1 of the SRTM15+ data set (Olson et al, 2014) - a fusion of land topography with measured and estimated seafloor topography.
 This base grid is augmented with the gridded bathymetric data sets developed by the four Seabed 2030 Regional Centers and compiled into a global bathymetric grid at the Seabed 2030 Global Center.
-Information on how to access the grid and the data sets included can be found on the GEBCO web site: www.gebco.net/data\and\products/gridded\bathymetry\data/.
+Information on how to access the grid and the data sets included can be found on the GEBCO web site: www.gebco.net/data_and_products/gridded_bathymetry_data/.

 23. Initiated at the Forum for Future Ocean Floor Mapping by Mr Sasakawa, chairman of the Nippon Foundation, in Monaco in June 2016, the Nippon Foundation-GEBCO Seabed 2030 project commenced its operational phase at the beginning of February 2018.
-Under the initial Directorship of Mr Bindra Sindra, the project stood up the four regional centres (North Pacific-Arctic Oceans, South and West Pacific Ocean, Atlantic-Indian Oceans, and Southern Ocean) and the Global Center based at the British Oceanographic Data Centre (BODC) of the National Oceanographic Centre (NOC) in the United Kingdom (UK).
-A number of regional meetings have been held with a focus on data discovery, making data publically available and gap assessment.
-A reappraisal analysis of the data coverage of the GEBCO 30 arc-second grid, based on current technology variable resolution bands, indicated that about 6% of the current GEBCO grid has been completed.
+Under the Directorship of Mr Jamie McMichael-Phillips, the project has established the four regional centres (North Pacific-Arctic Oceans, South and West Pacific Ocean, Atlantic-Indian Oceans, and Southern Ocean) and the Global Center based at the British Oceanographic Data Centre (BODC) of the National Oceanographic Centre (NOC) in the United Kingdom (UK).
 The Seabed 2030 project has a goal of completing the GEBCO grid by 2030, such that each grid cell at the defined target resolutions that varies by depth, will contain at least one depth sounding.
-The new GEBCO grid released in March 2019, contains significantly more data, particularly in the Arctic and Antarctic regions, where the coverage has increased to approximately 15%.
+The new GEBCO grid released in June 2020, contains significantly more data, and the overall coverage has increased to approximately 19%.
 Work continues on making additional datasets available and encouraging the IHO Crowdsourced Bathymetry (CSB) initiative to help increase the publicly available bathymetric data.
 The Seabed 2030 regional and global centers continue to work closely with the CSBWG.

 24. The IHO established a Crowdsourced Bathymetry Working Group (CSBWG) in 2015 to examine how best to incorporate, manage and use bathymetric data acquired by other than conventional means and develop principles and guidelines to enable the appropriate collection and use of crowdsourced bathymetry for the benefit of all stakeholders interested in knowing the shape and nature of the seafloor and its depths.
 In 2019, the CSBWG, comprising representatives from national Hydrographic Offices, academia, and industry finalised the first Edition of a guidance document that sets out the key issues regarding crowdsourcing - both from a collector's and a user's perspective.
 The guidance document provides general advice and information for those considering collecting or using crowdsourced bathymetry.
 It is not intended to be either prescriptive or authoritative, but rather to alert those with an interest in crowdsourcing of the relevant considerations to take into account.
-The guidance document named IHO B-12 "Crowdsourced Bathymetry Guidance Document" was approved by the IHO Member States in April 2019 and is now publicly available for application.
+The updated guidance document named IHO B-12 "Crowdsourced Bathymetry Guidance Document", Edition 2.0.3 was approved by the IHO Member States in December 2019 and is now publicly available for application.